HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 1. We defined sites making a mobile effort as those who adjust their designs for smaller screens.
 Or rather, those which have at least one CSS breakpoint at 600px or less.

-2. Potential users, or the total addressable market, are those who are 15+ years old: [5.7 billion people](https://www.prb.org/international/geography/world).
+2. Potential users, or the total addressable market, are those who are 15+ years old: <a hreflang="en" href="https://www.prb.org/international/geography/world">5.7 billion people</a>.

-3. [Desktop search](https://www.merkleinc.com/thought-leadership/digital-marketing-report) and [web traffic share](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/#monthly-201205-201909) has been on the decline for years
+3. <a hreflang="en" href="https://www.merkleinc.com/thought-leadership/digital-marketing-report">Desktop search</a> and <a hreflang="en" href="https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/#monthly-201205-201909">web traffic share</a> has been on the decline for years

-4. The total number of active smartphones was found by totaling the number of active Androids and iPhones (made public by Apple and Google), and a bit of math to account for Chinese internet-connected phones.
-[More info here](https://www.ben-evans.com/benedictevans/2019/5/28/the-end-of-mobile).
+4. The total number of active smartphones was found by totaling the number of active Androids and iPhones (made public by Apple and Google), and a bit of math to account for Chinese internet-connected phones. <a hreflang="en" href="https://www.ben-evans.com/benedictevans/2019/5/28/the-end-of-mobile">More info here</a>.

-5. The 1.6 billion desktops is calculated by numbers made public by [Microsoft](https://web.archive.org/web/20181030132235/https://news.microsoft.com/bythenumbers/en/windowsdevices) and [Apple](https://web.archive.org/web/20190628161024/https://appleinsider.com/articles/18/10/30/apple-passes-100m-active-mac-milestone-thanks-to-high-numbers-of-new-users).
+5. The 1.6 billion desktops is calculated by numbers made public by <a hreflang="en" href="https://web.archive.org/web/20181030132235/https://news.microsoft.com/bythenumbers/en/windowsdevices">Microsoft</a> and <a hreflang="en" href="https://web.archive.org/web/20190628161024/https://appleinsider.com/articles/18/10/30/apple-passes-100m-active-mac-milestone-thanks-to-high-numbers-of-new-users">Apple</a>.
 It does not include linux PC users.
 </p>